uspki/policies/certificate-policy.md

  - Operating or providing for the services of an on-line repository, and informing the repository service provider of their obligations if applicable.

 #### 9.6.2 RA representations and warranties
-An RA, as the party described in Section 1.3.4, may perform registration functions as described in this policy.
+An RA, as the party described in section 1.3.4, may perform registration functions as described in this policy.
 An RA  shall comply with the stipulations of this policy, and comply with the CA CPS approved by the FPKIPA for use with this policy.
 An RA who is found to have acted in a manner inconsistent with these obligations is subject to revocation of RA responsibilities.

 #### 9.6.3 Subscriber representations and warranties
 The CA shall require, as part of the Subscriber Agreement or Terms of Use, that the Applicant make the commitments and warranties in this section for the benefit of the CA and the Certificate Beneficiaries.